-- 11. This Court has subject matter jurisdiction pursuant to 28 U.S.C. § 1332.
+- 13. This Court has subject matter jurisdiction pursuant to 28 U.S.C. § 1332.
 There is complete diversity of citizenship between the parties.
-In addition, Plaintiff seeks damages in excess of \$75,000, exclusive of interest and costs. - 12.
-This Court has personal jurisdiction over each Defendant insofar as each Defendant is authorized and licensed to conduct business in the State of Florida, maintains and carries on systematic and continuous contacts in this judicial district, regularly transacts business within this judicial district, and regularly avails itself of the benefits of this judicial district. - 13.
-Additionally, the Defendants caused tortious injury by acts and omissions in this judicial district and caused tortious injury in this district by acts and omissions outside this district while regularly doing and soliciting business, engaging in a persistent course of conduct, and deriving substantial revenue from goods used or consumed and services rendered in this judicial district.
-The Plaintiff was, indeed, exposed to Zantac in this judicial district.

-14. Venue is proper before this Court pursuant to 28 U.S.C. § 1391 because a substantial part of the events or omissions giving rise to this claim occurred within this judicial district.
+In addition, Plaintiff seeks damages in excess of \$75,000, exclusive of interest and costs. - 14.
+This Court has personal jurisdiction over each Defendant insofar as each Defendant is authorized and licensed to conduct business in the State of Pennsylvania, maintains and carries on systematic and continuous contacts in its judicial district, regularly transacts business within its judicial district, and regularly avails itself of the benefits of that judicial district. - 15.
+Additionally, Defendants caused tortious injury by acts and omissions in this judicial district and caused tortious injury in this district by acts and omissions outside this district while regularly doing and soliciting business, engaging in a persistent course of conduct, and deriving substantial revenue from goods used or consumed and services rendered in this judicial district. - 16.
+Venue is proper before this Court pursuant to 28 U.S.C. § 1391 because a substantial portion of the events or omissions giving rise to this claim occurred within this judicial district.